Regions Bank Review

 Regions Bank is FDIC-insured, so all deposits are protected for up to $250,000 if the bank fails.

-If you have further questions about Regions Bank security or want some tips on how to keep your account safe, head over to the online help center.
+If you have further questions about Regions Bank security or want tips on keeping your account safe, head over to the online help center.
 There are plenty of FAQs and best practices for secure online banking.

 Customer Service